cloudberrydb/bootcamp/101-cbdb-tutorials/101-4-data-loading.md

     ```shell
     tutorial=# \i create_ext_table.sql
     tutorial=# INSERT INTO faa.faa_otp_load SELECT * FROM faa.ext_load_otp;

+    NOTICE:  HEADER means that each one of the data files has a header row
+    NOTICE:  found 26526 data formatting errors (26526 or more input rows), rejected related input data
+    INSERT 0 1024552
     ```

     Note: Cloudberry Database facilitates moving data from the gzip files into the database's load table.
 In a production setting, there might be several `gpfdist` processes running, either on separate hosts or multiple on one host, each using a different port.